pot4e/Nodes/nubit/README.md

 export YOUR_WALLET_NAME=leiz-key
 ```

-repleace your wallet name with `leiz-key`
+repleace your own wallet name with `leiz-key`

 # Install Light Node